byu-cpe/ecen520_student/rx_download/UART-Receiver_synth.md

 ## Implementation and Download

 At this point you are ready to implement your design, generate a bitfile and download it to your board.
+Ideally, you will just synthesize your design, generate a bitfile, and it will work the first time you download it.
+In reality, most people will have to go through this process a few times to resolve synthesis and implementation issues.
+**Make sure you keep track of the number of times you 'synthesize' and the number of times you 'download' your bitstream.**
+This will be required for your assignment report.

 Create a new makefile rule named `gen_bit` that will generate a bitfile named `rxtx_top.bit` for your top-level design with the default top-level parameters.
 Download your design to your board and use 'putty' to make sure the UART receiver is working correctly using Putty or some other terminal emulator.
 You will need to transmit signals from 'putty' to your board, you can do this by pressing 'ctrl+j' in the 'putty' emulator, and then using your keyboard to send char values.